avaxto/avxtowallet/README.md

 # AVXTO Wallet

-This is a fork of the original frontend Avalanche Vue application for Avalanche $AVAX
+AVXTO - AVAX Toolbox Wallet is a fork of the original frontend Avalanche Vue application for Avalanche $AVAX

 # This Wallet is Part of AVAX Toolbox Project